 ISC3 expert workshop on Digital Transformation: Do AI and Big Data trigger new processes and business models in sustainable chemistry?

 Industry 4.0, Blockchain, Big Data, Artificial Intelligence (A.I.) and quantum computing are buzz words that continue to raise hopes and give impulses to transform industries and economies.
-During the workshop on 25 – 26 February 20 experts discussed how to harness trends and tools to transform chemistry, and chemicals assessment and management to best align new chemistries with the global sustainable development agenda?
+During the workshop on 25-26 February, 20 experts discussed how trends and tools for transforming chemistry and the assessment and management of chemicals can be used to best align new chemicals with the global sustainable development agenda.
 What are opportunities and synergies to move toward sustainable chemistries and materials, and what are possible rebound effects and threats?

 For two days leading experts from academia, policy, NGOs, and industry discussed opportunities and challenges arising from the combination of sustainable chemistry and digitalisation.
 The workshop goal was to develop visions and identify trends, methods and tools that can contribute to more sustainable chemistry.

 AI is a powerful tool for research and development in sustainable chemistry

 Digital processes combine intensive data acquisition and machine learning.
 They are often used as optimizer in industry: production parameters are adjusted increasing safety and efficiency, raw materials are sourced and used with a greater precision, reducing waste and emissions.
 The best known optimizer is the blockchain technology which is used for tracing conflict minerals or nanomaterials.
 It also allows for sharing innovation – aiming for nothing less than revolutionizing intellectual property models.
 This is urgently needed in order to overcome frictions in information, interaction and innovation for sustainable chemistry.